 These two stories on National Public Radio's All Things Considered made me rather upset, and I'd like to explain why.

 Immigration - Unions -- In an abrupt change of policy, the AFL-CIO called for a general amnesty for illegal immigrants and an end to most sanctions against companies who hire them.
 Immigrants make up an ever-larger part of the nation's workforce, and labor leaders are stepping up efforts to unionize hundreds of thousands of immigrants who work in farming, hotels, construction and meatpacking.
 NPR's Don Gonyea reports from New Orleans where the AFL-CIO is meeting.
-(4:00)
+(4:00)and

-One of the cornerstones of my belief system when it comes to public policy, is that we have to set up workable rules and punish those who break them.
+Immigration - Workplace -- Although the AFL-CIO now supports amnesty for illegal immigrants, the union organization opposes increasing the number of guest workers, known as "H-1 B's."
+Noah [Adams] talks with Lindsay Lowell, Director of Research for the Institute for Study of International Migration at Georgetown University.
+Lowell talks about what countries these workers come from, and what kind of work they come to this country to do.
+(4:00)One of the cornerstones of my belief system when it comes to public policy, is that we have to set up workable rules and punish those who break them.
 In particular, we should never reward those those who knowingly broke the rules.
 Few areas of public policy violate these ground rules more than our (US) immigration laws and their practical administration.
 This whole area is rife with hypocrisy, hidden agendas and corruption, and is in dire need of a conscientious overhaul, going back to define the goals and deriving practical regulations from those goals according to democratic principles.
 But I have little hope that will ever happen; there is just too much money and too much hay to be made politically from the current mess.

 The USA has been extremely successful in providing its population with a prosperous economic zone.
 While some of us wish there was less inequity in the distribution of the wealth within the country, it is undeniable that the country as a whole has been more prosperous than most.
 One of the goals of immigration policy (as well as of trade policy) is to maintain that prosperity using mechanisms such as the following: